mulamuleli/SeleniumGridDocker/README.md

 * JAVA_HOME Variable
 * Docker( ensure Docker is installed on you local machine)

-The documentation of this is on the email the the link to this repository was provided
+The detailed documentation of this project is on the email that had link to this repository

+ if any thing goes side ways or you may want to provide some input, please dont hestitate to call email me @ rabulanyanahope@gmail.com
-Thank you for taking your time to go through my stall..
+Thank you for taking your time to go through my staff